UFC 298 Start Time, Full Fight Details!

 Tatiana Suarez was once again sidelined by an unfortunate injury, forcing her out of her scheduled bout against Amanda Lemos, which gave way for Mackenzie Dern to step in to fill the void.
 It’s another tough setback for Suarez’s ascension, as injuries have riddled her progression throughout her UFC career.
 Brady Hiestand suffered an undisclosed injury and was forced out of his fight against Rinya Nakamura.
 Stepping in to take his place is UFC newcomer Carlos Vera.
 Tresean Gore suffered a shoulder injury, forcing the cancellation of his Middleweight bout against A.J.
 Dobson.

-Also, Justin Tafa was forced out of his scheduled Heavyweight fight against Marcos Rogerio de Lima after he suffered an injury right before headed to weigh in.
+Also, Justin Tafa was forced out of his scheduled Heavyweight fight against Marcos Rogerio de Lima after he suffered an injury right before he headed to weigh in.
 As a result of this injury, Tafa’s younger brother, Junior Tafa, agreed to step in on super-short notice to face de Lima.
-Junior is coming off a first-round knockout win over Parker Porter (see it again here), and if he gets a win here is stock will surely take a big bump up.
-Tafa was in line to face Karl Williams next month, but the result of this current fight will likely decide if that bout goes on as planned.

 New Blood: